 - Patients who are hypersensitive to this drug or to any ingredient in the formulation or component of the container.
-For a complete listing, see DOSAGE FORMS, COMPOSITION AND PACKAGING. - TIVICAY is contraindicated in combination with dofetilide.
+For a complete listing, see DOSAGE FORMS, COMPOSITION AND PACKAGING. - TIVICAY is contraindicated in combination with drugs with narrow therapeutic windows, that are substrates of organic cation transporter 2 (OCT2), including but not limited to dofetilide, or fampridine (also known asdalfampridine) (see DRUG INTERACTIONS).